A Lie algebraic pattern behind logarithmic CFTs: Introduction

 Because a shift system appears at each stage of nesting, Theorem \ref{main theorem of part 1} can be applied repeatedly.
-In particular, repeated application of \eqref{character formula in introduction} \footnote{ To compute $\ch_q\tilde{H}^0(G\times_B\cdots)$ from $\ch_qH^0(G\times_B\cdots)$ using \eqref{character formula in introduction}, we assume a suitable match between them. } in the case $\g=\sll_2$, surprisingly, almost coincides with the \textbf{$\hat{Z}$-invariant} (or \textbf{homological block}) \cite{GPPV} of a certain $3$-manifold.
-This suggests that such nested FT constructions yield rich examples of LCFT whose representation theories are to some extent reducible and controllable by the theory of shift system, providing a new approach for the studies in \cite{CCFGH,CCKPS,CFGHP}, etc. In \cite{Sug3}, the second author will give a combinatorial algorithm that achieves the nested FT construction in the case $\g=\sll_2$. \textbf{Acknowledgments} H.L. thanks to Antun Milas for motivating questions, and to Drazen Adamovic and Naoki Genra for useful discussions.
-S.S. thanks to Naoki Genra and Hiroshi Yamauchi for useful comments on naming.
-The authors thanks to Tomoyuki Arakawa for useful feedback.
-The majority of this work was done when the authors were postdocs in YMSC, Tsinghua University, and they are supported by Beijing Natural Science Foundation grant IS24011.
-S.S. is also supported by Caltech-Tsinghua joint Postdoc Fellowships.
+In particular, for $\mathfrak{g}=\mathfrak{sl}_2$, the $q$-series obtained by iteratively applying \eqref{character formula in introduction} along the nested FT construction surprisingly almost coincides with the $\hat{Z}$-invariant \cite{GPPV} of the corresponding negative definite Seifert $3$-manifold, after restricting to the $h=0$ sector (conjecturally singlet-type VOA).
+This suggests that such nested FT constructions yield rich examples of LCFT whose representation theories are to some extent reducible and controllable by the geometric representation theory of FT construction, providing a blueprint for the ``dictionary" between LCFTs and negative definite plumbed $3$-manifolds expected in \cite{CCFGH,CCKPS,CFGHP}, etc.

+In \cite{Sug3, Sug4}, for $\mathfrak{g}=\mathfrak{sl}_2$ and any negative definite plumbed 3-manifold $Y$, the first author realized the nested FT constructions on an abstract abelian category $\mathcal{C}^Y$.
+Here, $\mathcal{C}^Y$ is intended to be a module category of the conjectural ``Virasoro VOA'', whose existence is predicted based on the ``dictionary'' mentioned above.
+Indeed, the $\hat{Z}$-invariants of $Y$ are reconstructed in the Grothendieck group $[\mathcal{C}^Y]$ of $\mathcal{C}^Y$ up to formal substitution of certain lattice theta functions $\Theta^Y_{\vec{\lambda}}(q)$ into the representatives $[V_{\vec{\lambda}}]\in[\mathcal{C}^Y]$ of the corresponding indecomposable objects $V_{\vec{\lambda}}\in\mathcal{C}^Y$, which are intended to be the irreducible modules of the conjectural ``lattice VOA'' whose characters are $\Theta^Y_{\vec{\lambda}}(q)$.
+The Lie algebraic framework developed here --- formulating the FT construction without presupposing VOA structure --- makes it possible to study such conjectural VOAs before their full VOA-theoretic description is available.

+\textbf{Acknowledgments:} S.S. thanks Naoki Genra and Hiroshi Yamauchi for useful comments on naming.
+H.L. thanks Antun Milas for motivating questions, and to Drazen Adamovic and Naoki Genra for useful discussions.
+The authors thank Tomoyuki Arakawa for useful feedback.
+The authors also thank anonymous referee for useful suggestions.
+The majority of this work was done when the authors were postdocs in YMSC, Tsinghua University.